 A Certificate of Proficiency is required for the National Construction Safety Officer (NCSO) Program (Note: not the HSA).

 Overhead Powerline Contact Awareness Presentation – This flash presentation was produced by the ACSA as an introductory orientation to the hazards surrounding powerline contacts.
 This is a non-certification, awareness only, presentation that may be used by any interested party.
 This video resource has been temporarily removed from our website for updating.
 We apologize for any inconvenience.

 This New Audit Tool contains useful information, along with guidelines and checklists.
-Individual forms and downloads, such as the Audit Interview Chart and Interview Questions will be available to ACSA students completing the Auditor Training Program via their Student Portal.
+Individual forms and downloads, such as the Audit Interview Chart and Interview Questions are available under our Auditor Information tab.

 SECOR Evaluation Tool – Small Employer Health & Safety Management System Evaluation Tool.

 This evaluation tool is designed to determine whether a small employer has addressed the basic aspects of a health and safety management program.
 It is one of five key steps to help a small employer obtain their Small Employer Certificate of Recognition.
 To see the full list of steps and find out further information, visit our SECOR Process page.

 Contractor Questionnaire – Used to meet the requirements of Element 13 Contracting Services.
 This form applies to the SECOR Program only.